wiredimpact/wired-impact-volunteer-management/README.txt

 = 2.1 =
 * Added the ability to pass volunteer data submitted in Gravity Forms to the volunteer management system.
 * Hide the chosen Gravity Forms form if no more volunteer spots are available.
+* Removed bug fix for the 'Visual' tab of the editor used to email volunteers now that the issue is fixed in WordPress Core.
+* Stopped loading jQuery UI styles across the entire admin since it was conflicting with other plugins.

 = 2.0 =
 * Included the ability for admins to remove the built-in signup form from volunteer opportunities.